 Festival of Literature 2020

 The Festival of Literature 2020 launches on Thursday 6th February with Harry Potter Night and will run until Friday 14th February.
 You can view a precis of our line up below and book tickets for each event.
-We hope you are as excited as we are!
+All tickets can be booked here.

 You can review the wonderful line-up of authors, poets and storytellers who headlined the 10th Festival in 2019 by clicking here.

 Throughout the Festival Week we will be holding a number of events to which we invite local schools.
 Please see the details below.
 Our Schools Events are brought to you in association with Tees Law to whom we are very grateful for their support.
 Tickets for all events can be booked here.
 Please note that there are no physical tickets for these events so please just turn up on the day!

 Expect an out-of-this-world afternoon with self-confessed “slightly crazy and highly frantic” author, Steve Cole, as he discusses his best-selling novels.

 Steve Cole is the author of the hugely successful Astrosaurs and Cows in Action series for younger readers, as well as titles for older readers including Tripwire and Doctor Who; his books have sold over three million copies.
 Steve will be talking about his new series of books featuring superhero Adventure Duck; will he complete his mission to prevent the evil Power Pug from taking over the world?
 Join Steve for an egg-ceptionally funny, action packed session.

 Be prepared to round off National Storytelling Week 2020 with an event from the amazingly talented and much-loved storyteller, Paul Jackson.